-ALPS Distributors, Inc. (the "Distributor") serves as the Fund's principal underwriter, within the meaning of the 1940 Act, and acts as the distributor of the Fund's shares on a reasonable efforts basis, subject to various conditions.
+Ultimus Fund Distributors, LLC (the "Distributor") serves as the Fund's principal underwriter, within the meaning of the 1940 Act, and acts as the distributor of the Fund's shares on a reasonable efforts basis, subject to various conditions.
 The Fund's shares are offered for sale through the Distributor at NAV.
 The Distributor also may enter into selected dealer agreements with other broker-dealers for the sale and distribution of the Fund's shares.
 No arrangement has been made to place funds received in an escrow, trust or similar account.
 The Distributor is not required to sell any specific number or dollar amount of the Fund's shares, but will use its reasonable efforts to sell the shares.
 Shares of the Fund will not be listed on any national securities exchange and the Distributor will not act as a market maker in Fund shares.
+Between November 20, 2020 (commencement of operations) and July 22, 2024, a different entity served as the Fund's distributor.